PushpaYadav09/Expense-Tracker-project/README.md

 Date

-Description
+-Description

-UserID (to associate expenses with users) Implementation Highlights
+-UserID (to associate expenses with users)

+Implementation Highlights

-Data Integrity: Used constraints in MySQL to maintain data integrity, including primary keys and foreign keys.
+-Data Integrity: Used constraints in MySQL to maintain data integrity, including primary keys and foreign keys.

-Efficiency: Implemented connection pooling in JDBC to enhance performance by reusing database connections.
+-Efficiency: Implemented connection pooling in JDBC to enhance performance by reusing database connections.

-User-Centric Design: Iterated the UI design based on user feedback to ensure usability and accessibility.
+-User-Centric Design: Iterated the UI design based on user feedback to ensure usability and accessibility.

 Challenges Faced

-Database Connection Management: Initially faced performance issues due to poor connection management, which I resolved by implementing connection pooling.
+-Database Connection Management: Initially faced performance issues due to poor connection management, which I resolved by implementing connection pooling.

-User Interface Design: It took multiple iterations to create an intuitive UI, but user testing helped refine the design.
+-User Interface Design: It took multiple iterations to create an intuitive UI, but user testing helped refine the design.

 Future Improvements

-Enhancing UI: Transitioning to JavaFX for a more modern and responsive user interface.
+-Enhancing UI: Transitioning to JavaFX for a more modern and responsive user interface.

-Web Version: Considering developing a web application using Spring Boot and RESTful APIs to increase accessibility.
+-Web Version: Considering developing a web application using Spring Boot and RESTful APIs to increase accessibility.

-Data Visualization: Adding graphical representations of spending habits, such as charts and graphs, to help users understand their financial behavior better.
+-Data Visualization: Adding graphical representations of spending habits, such as charts and graphs, to help users understand their financial behavior better.

 Conclusion

 This Expense Tracker project has provided me with hands-on experience in application development, database management, and user-centered design.
 It highlights my ability to create functional, efficient software solutions that address real-world problems.